-If you’re heading to Hawaii and wanting to visit multiple islands, you’ll soon realise that you’ll need to buy airline tickets to fly between the islands.
+If you’re heading to Hawaii and wanting to visit multiple islands, you’ll soon realise that you’ll need to fly between the islands.
 While a ferry service has operated at times in the past, and still operates to the smaller islands of Molokai and Lanai off Maui, these days the only way to get between the large islands in Hawaii is by plane, unless you embark upon a cruise.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.

 Flying with Hawaiian Airlines

 The first airline you’re likely to consider is Hawaiian Airlines.
 They’re the most prominent airline in Hawaii, plus they also connect Hawaii to many other destinations, in North America, Asia and the South Pacific.
 Hawaiian Airlines also probably offers the highest number of routes, or at least the most number of inter-island flights.

 At the moment, Hawaiian Airlines offers the following routes:

 - Direct flights from Honolulu to Kahului (Maui), Kailua-Kona and Hilo (Big Island), and Lihue (Kauai)